UCL/ECON-CLUSTER/README.md

 * Machine you intend to log in from: **Leave Blank**
 * Software requirements: [Optional]

-Leave the following fields blank - these are not required.

-* Research Group
-* Machine you intend to log in from
-* Software requirements

 Once you have filled it in you will be issued with a username and password.
 The are the log on details you will need for BOTH you CS departmental account and CS cluster account.